Mesv/Java_Swing_Socket_Programming/README.md

 java -jar RSAImplementationServerSide port_number

-After you run Client Application, you can run Client Application.
+After you run Server Application, you can run Client Application.
 To run it,

 java -jar RSAImplementationClientSide ip_address_of_the_machine_where_server_application_is port_number